rokmc756/Linstor/README.md

 remote_machine_username="jomoon"
 remote_machine_password="changeme"

 [controller]
 ubt24-node06 ansible_ssh_host=192.168.1.86

 [satellite]
 ubt24-node07 ansible_ssh_host=192.168.1.87
 ubt24-node08 ansible_ssh_host=192.168.1.88
 ubt24-node09 ansible_ssh_host=192.168.1.89

 [cluster:children]
 controller
 satellite

 [storage]
 ubt24-node07 ansible_ssh_host=192.168.1.87
 ubt24-node08 ansible_ssh_host=192.168.1.88
 ubt24-node09 ansible_ssh_host=192.168.1.89
+~~ snip
 ```

-You can add a `controller` node to the `satellite` node group which will
-result in the node becoming a `Combined` node in the LINSTOR cluster.
-A
+You can add a `controller` node to the `satellite` node group which will result in the node becoming a `Combined` node in the LINSTOR cluster.
-`Combined` node will function both as a `controller` and as a `satellite` node.
+A `Combined` node will function both as a `controller` and as a `satellite` node.
-Add nodes to the `linstor_storage_pool` node group to contribute block storage
-to the LINSTOR storage pool created by the playbook.
+Add nodes to the `storage` node group to contribute block storage to the LINSTOR storage pool created by the playbook.

-Also, before continuing, edit `group_vars/all.yaml` to configure the necessary
-variables for the playbook.
+Also, before continuing, edit `group_vars/all.yaml` to configure the necessary variables for the playbook.
 For example:
 ```
 $ vi group_vars/all.yaml
 ---